 In every employee experience, there are certain points that are more memorable and meaningful than others.
-These engagement make-or-break points are known as moments that matter – and you guessed it – onboarding is one of them.
+These engagement make-or-break points are known as “moments that matter” – and you guessed it – onboarding is one of them.

 By bringing new employees on board thoughtfully, you set the stage for an engaged, confident and fulfilled workforce.
 And this in turn helps your employees care about your company – win-win!
 It’s all part of what makes a great company culture.

-Here’s 7 tips to help onboard new hires for a positive company culture…
+Here are 7 tips to help onboard new hires for a positive company culture…

-Fill it with handy reference material about their job role and the company in general to show you care that they get comfortable.
+Fill it with handy reference material about their job role and the company, in general, to show you care that they get comfortable.

-A killer binder for your company should include:
+A killer Binder for your company should include:

-Starting work at a new place is one of the steepest learning-curves there is.
+Starting work at a new place is one of the steepest learning curves there is.
 Your new hires’ brains will be buzzing with facts, impressions and ideas during their first few weeks.
 That’s why it’s important to give them the tools to process, capture and sort that deluge of new information.

 After carrying it with them during their first weeks, they’ll be able to look back at it once they’ve settled in and reflect on how far they’ve come.

-Then, before your new employee arrives, pass out name tags for everyone in your team, and send them their new teammate’s intro on company letterhead.
+Then, before your new employee arrives, pass out name tags for everyone in your team, and send them their new teammate’s intro on company Letterhead.

 As a result, people will know to expect a different face, and the new hire’s bio can be a handy source of icebreakers.
-Plus, the awkward exchange of “What’s your name again?” can be avoided.
+Plus the awkward exchange of “What’s your name again?” can be avoided.

-Hang flyers in the office wherever there might be some confusion about passwords or access codes.
+Hang Flyers in the office wherever there might be some confusion about passwords or access codes.
 After all, the new hire can’t carry a binder everywhere.
 Handy information includes: Wi-Fi passwords, conference room logins, bathroom codes and printer instructions.

-Bonus: Post your brand manifesto big and bold in common areas too, so your company values are loud and clear.
+Bonus: Post your brand manifesto big and bold in common areas, too, so your company values are loud and clear.

 No one’s ever too old for the buddy system.
 By pairing new hires with more established employees, you ensure a smoother transition into the company.
 After all, onboarding doesn’t end just because the first day is (finally) over.
 Mentors can answer your newbie’s questions as they settle in over the next few months, as well as introduce them to more people in the office.